dungba88/steak/README.md

 It allows you to use JSON, XML or an explicit configuration.

 ## Requirements
 It requires Java 7 to run.
 If you want to use JSON configuration then you also need to import [org.json](http://json.org/).
 Also if you want to run the test, then also to add JUnit to your classpath.
+Or you can simply configure your Eclipse project as a maven project and let it update the dependencies.

 ## How to use
 At the simplest setup, it allows require a few line of codes to run